 Bayesian networks of data from a cohort study:

-Stand by for inferred Bayesian networks concerning the relationship between early respiratory infections and childhood asthma pathogenesis.
+One of my MPhil thesis chapters inferred dynamic Bayesian networks concerning the relationship between early respiratory infections and childhood asthma pathogenesis from longitudinal cohort data.

 Biological subtypes of asthma from exclusive predictors: